What is a 12-Step Program?

 The first approach most often focuses on identifying of root use causes and triggers of addiction.
-The key here is in learning behavioral modification techniques addicts can use to stay sober.
+The key here is to learn behavioral modification techniques addicts can use to stay sober.
 The second involves working through the 12 Steps of A.A. within our structured R.E.S.T. curriculum.
 MAT is a treatment approach through which addiction is addressed with the use of modern pharmaceuticals.
 It includes opioid treatment programs (OTPs) and often combines behavioral therapy and medications to treat substance use disorders.
 It is an emerging approach to treatment and appropriate for some addicts who may wish to pursue it.
 At Granite Recovery Centers, we draw from all of the above approaches to create a treatment program that covers your needs.

-REST is a comprehensive lecture, discussion, and action-based curriculum developed by integrating time-tested 12 Step principles with evidence based clinical practices and the personal experiences of men and women in recovery from Substance Use Disorder.
-Since studies suggest that continued participation in 12 Step programs post treatment increases the likelihood of long-term recovery, R.E.S.T. endeavors to effectively guide clients through as much 12 Step work as possible.
+REST is a comprehensive lecture, discussion, and action-based curriculum developed by integrating time-tested 12-step principles with evidence-based clinical practices and the personal experiences of men and women in recovery from Substance Use Disorder.
+Since studies suggest that continued participation in 12-step programs post-treatment increases the likelihood of long-term recovery, R.E.S.T. endeavors to effectively guide clients through as much 12-step work as possible.